Hang Tien Exploration Tour

 This spectacular entrance with its soaring roof and towering calcite formations turned green by plant life, is just the start.
 Notice the layers and stripes in the rock walls, a characteristic of the Tien Caves.
 Inside you will see calcite terraces and the circular ceiling dome.
 Further you will be given a safety harness and instructed to climb a 10 m ladder to reach the cave exit, opening out to a lush forest.

-The team will dine with a porter family around 6:00 p.m. a chance to engage in conversation with local people about their daily lives.
-Enjoy some delicious local food.
+Enjoy the beautiful views of Tan Hoa Village with limestone mountains and green fields full of cows and buffalo through the picture windows of your room.
+The team will dine with a local family around 6:00 p.m.
+A chance to engage in conversation with local people about their daily lives, and enjoy some delicious local food.
 After dinner, return to Tu Lan Lodge to relax.

 Leaving Tan Hoa